Squirrel Tail

 Grass family (Poaceae)

-Description: This native perennial grass is about 1-2' tall and usually tufted at the base, otherwise it is unbranched.
+Description: This short-lived perennial grass is about 1-2' tall and usually tufted at the base, otherwise it is unbranched.
 The culms are light green to reddish green, terete, and glabrous.
 Alternate leaves are produced sparingly along each culm.
-The leaf blades are up to 4" long and 1/5" (5 mm.) across; they are light green to pale bluish green, hairless, and erect to slightly spreading.
-The leaf sheaths are light green to pale reddish green, hairless, and finely ribbed.
+The leaf blades are up to 4½" long and 5 mm. across; they are light green to pale bluish green, hairless, and erect to ascending.
+The leaf sheaths are light green to pale reddish green, hairless, and longitudinally veined.
+The nodes are slightly swollen and reddish to slightly sunken and brown.
+The ligules are white-membranous.

-Cultivation: The preference is full sun and moist to dry conditions.
+Cultivation: The preference is full sun and wet to dry-mesic conditions.
 Different kinds of soil are tolerated – from muddy soil to dry gravelly soil.
-This grass has a high tolerance of salt.
+This grass has a high tolerance of salt and alkaline conditions.
 It will not tolerate much competition from taller vegetation.

-Range & Habitat: Squirrel Tail is quite common in northern and central Illinois, while in the southern part of the state it is less common or absent (see Distribution Map).
-Habitats include edges of marshes, muddy borders of puddles, poorly drained fields, pastures, vacant lots with compacted soil, gravelly areas along roads and railroads, mined land, and sterile waste areas.
+Range & Habitat: The native Squirrel-tail Grass is quite common in northern and central Illinois, while in the southern part of the state it is less common or absent.
+Outside of Illinois, this grass is widely distributed in both North America and Eurasia.
+Habitats include edges of marshes, muddy borders along puddles, poorly drained fields, pastures, vacant lots with compacted soil, gravelly areas along roads and railroads, mined land, and sterile waste areas.
 This grass is typically found in disturbed sunny areas with scant vegetation.

 Photographic Location: A gravelly area along a railroad in Champaign, Illinois.

 Comments: During early summer, this attractive grass can be found along interstate highways for mile after mile.
 It tolerates road salt and adapts readily to the dry gravelly conditions of the roadside.
 The long-awned nodding spikes move gracefully in the wind.
-Squirrel Tail would be grown as an ornamental grass, except that is rather common and weedy.
-It is easily distinguished from other Hordeum spp.
-(Barleys) by its nodding spikes and their long awns (greater than 1" in length).
-Other Barleys, whether native or introduced, have shorter awns and their flowering spikes are often erect.
+Squirrel-tail Grass (Hordeum jubatum) would be grown as an ornamental grass, except that it is rather common and weedy.
+This grass is easily distinguished from other barley grasses (Hordeum spp.) by its nodding spikes and their long awns (greater than 1" in length).
+Other barley grasses in Illinois, whether they are native or introduced, have shorter awns and their flowering spikes are usually more erect.
 Another common name of Hordeum jubatum is Foxtail Barley.

 Return